Semantic Integrity Matters: Benchmarking and Preserving High-Density Reasoning in KV Cache Compression: Benchmark Design

-From \cref{fig:benchmark_sensitivity}, we find that tasks with larger CoT improvements, such as \textit{Arithmetic reasoning}, are more sensitive to KV cache compression.
-This suggests that when a task is heavily based on CoT to achieve better performance, compression of these crucial prompt elements has a more substantial impact on model performance.
-In contrast, tasks like \textit{World Knowledge}, where the performance gain from CoT is smaller, show more resilience to KV cache compression, likely because the model relies more on its inherent knowledge than on the specific examples in the prompt.
+From \cref{fig:benchmark_sensitivity}, we observe a strong correlation between prompt-based performance gains and compression sensitivity.
+Tasks that benefit significantly from CoT prompting, such as \textit{Arithmetic Reasoning}, are markedly more vulnerable to KV cache compression.
+This suggests a high dependency on the precise preservation of prompt information: when a model relies heavily on the reasoning patterns provided in the prompt to boost performance, any loss of this information via compression leads to a disproportionate drop in accuracy.
+Conversely, tasks like \textit{World Knowledge}, which show modest gains from CoT, exhibit greater resilience, likely because the model draws primarily from its internal parametric knowledge rather than the specific examples in the context.

 \paragraph{\it{\textbf{Observation 6.}}} \textbf{Long-Context Generation Sensitivity}: KV cache compression exhibits significant performance degradation in long-context generation tasks.
-As demonstrated in \cref{tab:longgenbench_gsm8k_performance}, our evaluation of three unified compression methods—StreamingLLM, H2O, and PyramidInfer—on \textit{LG-GSM8K} reveals substantial performance limitations.
-In this arithmetic reasoning task with approximately 4k token generation duration, compression methods show notable deterioration, with performance declining by more than 20\% at compression ratios below 30\%.
+As demonstrated in \cref{tab:longgenbench_gsm8k_performance}, our evaluation of three unified compression methods—StreamingLLM, H2O, and PyramidInfer—on \textit{LG-GSM8K} reveals substantial performance limitations. \textbf{We exclude context-compression methods like ChunkKV and SnapKV from this setting, as they primarily target static prefill compression and lack the dynamic token eviction mechanisms required to manage the rapidly growing cache during extended generation phases (e.g., 4k+ tokens).} In this arithmetic reasoning task with approximately 4k token generation duration, the evaluated unified compression methods show notable deterioration, with performance declining by more than 20\% at compression ratios below 30\%.
 The \method{} is our proposed method that aims to improve the performance of KV cache compression on Long-Context Generation tasks, details in \cref{sec:shotkv}.